Tui-howe/Custom-Python-Calculator-Assessment/README.md

 ### Design Decisions:
 - Age Group for calculator is **Intermediate students** (11-13yrs old)
+- Colour was made by using https://www.w3schools.com/colors/colors_picker.asp

+### Layout
+Here is a image of my design

 - I have chosen the background colour to be **red** because it is colourful.
 - The reason that I chose the **"+,-,x,/,=,. and Reset"** buttons to be **Green** was because it is the complimentary colour for red.